 I believe we have to meet our employees in the middle.
 Creating visibility around opportunities for growth is a must for any organization, even (and especially) a growing one.

 At Quantum Metric, we’ve been making changes to empower team members to take control of their development.
-So far, we’ve seen success with employees designing their own career maps and bringing them to their managers for collaboration.
+So far, we’ve seen success with employees designing their own career maps (downloadable template at the end) and bringing them to their managers for collaboration.

 This puts employees in the driver’s seat of their development, allowing them to focus their efforts on the skills that are of interest to them while creating alignment with broader business goals.